IDSP22/Final_Project_Deep_Sedation/README.md

 ## Description of the problem

-<div style="text-align: right">Mari Armstrong and her research team made a study on the disparity of deep sedation across ethnicities and associated this degree of sedation with the 90-day mortality rate.
-And they made interesting findings but they are looking for a better way to communicate this result to the clinicians.
-This to sensibilize and make clinicians conscious of the disparity in sedation administered and mortality rates to potentially influence their decisions taking on the degree of deep sedation.<div/>
+<div style="text-align: right">Mari Armstrong and her research team made a study on the disparity of deep sedation across ethnicities, and made interesting findings.
+However, they are looking for a better way to communicate this result to the clinicians (doctors) and clinical scientists (lab savvys).
+There are two main problems they are looking to solve:<div/>

+ *Sensitize clinitians.
+ *Allow clinical scientists to play with the data.

 ## Description of the end user

-<div style="text-align: right">The end users will be critical care physicians that have understanding of statistical interpretation of linear regression.
-The question is if they also understand multilevel model interpretation and if they should require this to interpret the visualization.<div/>
+<div style="text-align: right">The end users will be critical care physicians and clinical scientists that have understanding of statistical interpretation of linear regression.<div/>

 ## User Research and Testing Plan